AnyMinorDeerPanda/replchat.js/README.md

 - 'error': used when an error occurs (such as the bot was banned or kicked)

 ## Docs
 Documentation is coming soon!
-Util then, hold on while we work on it!
+Until then, hold on while I work on it!